PhyBi/Collective-Cell-Dynamics/README.md

 - [ ] linting
 - [ ] performance oriented profiling and polishing
 - [x] enhancing the driver code (`ccd`) as well as the bash-completion script
+- [x] compression and archiving of run results (trajectory etc.).
+Also provide retrieval and garbage cleaning tools.
 - [ ] include detailed [docs](docs/)
 - [ ] include analysis tools (legacy or new)